bowo-prasetyo/forkbuild/docs/Architecture.md

 SpatialSelectionState (application/spatial-state/SpatialSelectionState.js)
-is pure data representing what is currently selected in the spatial
+is pure data representing what is currently selected in the spatial world.
+As of 0.1.36 it can represent one brick, many bricks, ground, or nothing.
+Brick selections store references only: documentId plus an items[] array whose entries are { type: 'brick', buildingId, brickId }.
-world: type ('brick' | 'ground'), documentId, buildingId, brickId, position.
+Convenience accessors preserve the old single-selection shape: type, buildingId, brickId, primary, isEmpty, isSingle, and brickIds.
 It is deliberately NOT the same as editor SelectionState — spatial selection is observation, not editing.
 A user may select a brick in another world without entering an editing session.
-Immutable
+Immutable factories:
-factories: SpatialSelectionState.empty(), .brick({...}), .ground(...).
+SpatialSelectionState.empty(), .brick({...}), .bricks({...}),
+.ground(...).

 SpatialHoverState (application/spatial-state/SpatialHoverState.js)
 mirrors SpatialSelectionState but represents transient hover